CharlieGreenman/codeIllustrator/README.md

-# pixelatorV2_with_angular
+# pixelatorV2_with_react
-Creating pixelator using react
+Creating pixelator using Vanilla Javascript with react where possible